-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

-References

-Section 02935 – Planting of Trees, Shrubs and Ground Covers

-Replacement Parts

-• None

 GEneral

 General

 Work Included: To carry out the maintenance of seeded and sodded areas, and plant material for the duration of the warranty period that extends 2 years from the date of Total Performance of the Work.
 Refer to Section 02935 - Planting of Trees, Shrubs and Ground Covers.